ericnantel/dotfiles/NOTES.md

 Then I restart Ubuntu and OBS worked again.
 Date: 2025-09-30
 Hyprland and Hyprpaper are not available in Void Linux Official Package Repo.
+Date: 2925-10-03
+Void Linux tty console does not support 256 colors, so I will not set darcula colorscheme in Vim config if that's the case.
+I might need to do the same for Neovim.